ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   msg_scope
     Systems from which this console can receive messages that are not directed to a specific console.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: dict

     add
-      Add new systems to this field.
+      Adds new systems to the message scope list.

+      When :literal:`operation=create`\ , this sets the initial message scope (MSCOPE).

+      When :literal:`operation=update`\ , this adds systems to the existing list (ADDMSCOPE).

+      This option is mutually exclusive with :literal:`remove` and :literal:`delete`.

       | **required**: False
       | **type**: list